-Does the company have a certified Environmental Management System YES / NO in accordance with ISO:14001 or EMAS?
+Does the company have a certified Environmental Management System in YES / NO accordance with ISO:14001 or EMAS?

 If yes, please insert a copy of certification in part 5, section 6.
 No further action required with regard to this document